microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence/persistedmgf/readme.md

-# Demo for Memory Grant Feedback Persistence in SQL Server 2022
+# Exercise for Memory Grant Feedback Persistence in SQL Server 2022

-The following is a demonstration of memory grant feedback persistence in SQL Server 2022
+The following is an exercise to learn memory grant feedback persistence in SQL Server 2022.

 ## Prerequisites